ManikandanRJSM/tiki-taka-bot/README.md

 - Uses **SentenceTransformers** to produce dense vector embeddings in configurable batch sizes.
 - Upserts embeddings, documents, and metadata into a **ChromaDB** persistent collection with typed metadata filters.

 > Currently, match results are the data type stored in the vector DB.
-More information types (player stats, team form cards, etc.) are planned.
+More information types are planned.

 ### Generator / Semantic Search (`rag/generator.py`)
 - Encodes the user's natural-language question into a query vector.
-- Retrieves the top-N most semantically similar match records from ChromaDB using metadata filtering (`type: match_result`).
+- Retrieves the top-N most semantically similar match records from ChromaDB using metadata filtering (`type: match_result` - currently implemeted only for match result based searchings).
 - Passes the retrieved context + question to a **Hugging Face text-generation pipeline** (configurable model via `.env`).
 - Returns a concise, context-grounded answer — the LLM is instructed to act as a FIFA analyst and answer only from the provided context.
 - Exposes an interactive CLI (`greet_user`) so you can chat with the bot directly in the terminal.